andrewsyc/PhantomJS-Raspberry-Pi-3-/README.md

 -Unzip phantomjs.zip

 ###Directions to run
--Without direct installtion you will have to run the full directory of the location
+-Without direct installation you will have to run the full directory of the location
 - /{current working directory}/phantomjs -arg1

 Problems?
 Please let me know.